CCA-Public/digital-archives-manual/guides/email.md

        * Translate Exchange-style email address to Internet-style (SMTP)
        * Extract all message object types
 2. Using the email conversion wizard, choose your source file type and click next.
-3. On the next screen, find the file or folder containing your email archives files. **If you are pointing to a folder, the files need to be in a single directory.** Emailchemy does not recurse.
+3. On the next screen, find the file or folder containing your email archives files.
 Click next.
 4. Ensure the "filter duplicate messages" box is checked, and all others are unchecked.
 Click convert.
 This may take some time.
 5. Find the log file created during conversion and save it.
 It will eventually be included in your SIP-level metadata.